Pauciello, Scott - Social Studies

 5th Grade: We have finished with the Aztec Empire and will move on to the Inca Empire afterward.

 6th Grade: Students continue to learn about Ancient Egypt.
 We have focused on geography, vocabulary, and religion.
-We will focus for this week and next on the role of pharaohs in Ancient Egypt and how they played a role in day-to-day life in Egypt.
+We will focus this week and next on the role of pharaohs in Ancient Egypt and how they played a role in daily life there.

 7th Grade: We will start finalizing the unit of study on President George Washington and his achievements and challenges as president.
 We will then move on to the presidency of John Adams and his legacy of the First Amendment because of a controversial act he oversaw as president, limiting the rights of free speech for Americans and the press.